 In June 1991, James Gosling, Mike Sheridan, and Patrick Naughton initiated the Java language project.
 The original intention behind designing Java was for interactive television: however, it was too advanced for the digital cable television industry.
 Also, Java’s original name was Oak after an oak tree that was outside Gosling’s office.
 Then, the name changed to Green and, at last, was renamed Java, after the coffee that comes from Indonesia.

 Harvard Business Review suggests that 72% of the millennials hear about companies from their friends, 68% through a job portal, and 45% on campus.
-Campus recruiting is the term used for hiring students and recent graduates straight from college or university.
+Campus or University recruitment is the term used for hiring students and recent graduates straight from college or university.

 Remember the simpler times when marketing was all about ATL, BTL, and TTL?
 These acronyms mean above the line and below the line, through the line respectively.
 This basically means when you had to do the marketing of the products on big billboards, television, newspaper, and via flyers.